On the Shelf Life of Fine-Tuned LLM-Judges: Future-Proofing, Backward-Compatibility, and Question Generalization: Experimental Results

 \section{Experimental Results}

-In this section, we present our analysis setup and findings on future-proofing, backward-compatibility, and question-generalization of judge models.
+In this section, we present our analysis setup and findings on future-proofing, backward-compatibility, and question generalization of judge models.
 Our analysis builds on the dual-distribution framework introduced in~\Cref{section:background}, where judge inputs are factorized into a question distribution $\mathcal{Q}$ and a response distribution $\mathcal{R}$.
 We instantiate the response distribution at two levels of generator strength: $\mathcal{R}_{{weak}}$ (older, less capable models) and $\mathcal{R}_{{strong}}$ (newer, more capable models).
 The question distribution $\mathcal{Q}$ remains fixed but varies in whether a question was seen or unseen during training.
 In this way, our setup simulates model development timelines.
 We measure judge performance using consistent accuracy, as defined in~\Cref{app:all-consistency-scores}.
-Raw consistent accuracy scores are reported in~\Cref{tab:judge-consistent-accuracy-transposed} of~\Cref{app:all-consistency-scores}, and serve as the foundation for the results below. \paragraph{Notation.} For clarity, we denote the consistent accuracy of a judge $J_t$ trained on response distribution $t$ as $\CAcc_{e}(J_t)$, where $t \in \{\text{weak}, \text{strong}\}$.
-The subscript $e$ indicates the evaluation distribution, with $e \in \{\text{weak}, \text{strong}\}$.
-Thus, $\CAcc_{e}(J_t)$ ties back to our dual-distribution formalism: it measures the accuracy of a judge trained on distribution $t$ when evaluated on responses from distribution $e$.
+Raw consistent accuracy scores are reported in~\Cref{tab:judge-consistent-accuracy-transposed} of~\Cref{app:all-consistency-scores}, and serve as the foundation for the results below.